blairtyx/BU-EC601/Project2/README.md

 ### Error conditions

+#### Solved Problems:

+Q: What happens if I pass the wrong handle

+A: The code is handleing this situation, no worries.

+#### Unsolved:

 Q: What happens if twitter is not responding

-Q: What happens if I pass the wrong handle

 Q: What happens if Google NLP API does not respond back